Updated on 2/24/2022

 How Mobile Websites Impact Usability and Revenue

 In 2016, worldwide mobile internet use surpassed internet use on desktop computers or laptops for the first time.
+The two major reasons mobile-friendly websites are a must for small businesses are:

 Mobile Websites Improve Usability